LivingText/two-week-greek/plan.md

 1. Pick 10 passages - highlight big picture of life of Jesus

+TODO: Add more from the end of the Gospel, prune some of the earlier.
+Prefer shorter passages.

   - John 1:1-13
   - John 2:1-11
   - John 3:1-21